 The six main design principles that apply to any piece of graphic design.

 The principles of graphic design suggest how a designer can best arrange the various elements of a page layout in connection to the overall graphic design and to each other.
 How these principles are applied determines how effective the design is in conveying the desired message and how attractive it appears.

-Visual balance comes from arranging the elements so that no section is heavier than another.
+Generally, visual balance comes from arranging the elements so that no section outweighs another.
 Sometimes elements are thrown out of balance to give emphasis or create a certain mood.

 Proximity / Unity

 Alignment brings order to the design.
 How type and graphics are aligned on a page and in relation to each other makes the layout easier or more difficult to read.
 Has a grid been used?
 Is there a common alignment?
 RHS, LHS, centred?
 Does the alignment aid or hinder readability?
 Has it been done with a specific goal in mind?

 Repetition / Consistency

 Repeating design elements and consistency of style shows a reader where to go and helps them navigate the design.
 Do the page numbers appear in the same place from page to page?
-Are headlines consistent in size style, placement?
+Are headlines consistent in size style, and placement?
 Is the style consistent throughout?

 In design, big and small elements black and white text and graphics all create contrast.
 Contrast helps different elements stand out.
 Does the design have enough contrast?
 Is there enough contrast between text and background for it to stand out and be readable?
-Are the more important elements, headlines, calls to action contrasting enough to stand out?
+Are the more important elements, headlines, and calls to action contrasting enough to stand out?

-Designs that cram too much into a small space are uncomfortable and may be confusing and difficult to read.
+Finally, designs that cram too much into a small space feel uncomfortable and become confusing and difficult to read.
 White space gives the design breathing space.
-Is there enough space between columns of text?
-Does text sit clear of the graphics?
-But beware too much white space and the elements will seem to float on the page.
+When designing try to ask yourself; Is there enough space between columns of text?
+Does the text sit clear of the graphics?
+But beware of too much white space because the elements will seem to float on the page.